akingdom/akingdom.github.io/articles/The_Goose_Bride-rebuild.md

 ![Chapter](https://akingdom.github.io/articles/Goose_Bride-goosemark-cut_small.png)

-## Chapter 25 ⬩ A fish knife for the meat course
+## Chapter 25 ⬩ A  knife for the meat course

 The first formal dinner was also the King’s farewell.
 Henry would leave for Normandy within the week, and the court had gathered in the Great Hall to honour him.

 In the minstrels’ gallery above the screens passage, a small but extravagant ensemble had been arranged at the Queen’s instruction – two harps, three vielles, a psaltery, and two recorders.
 They played a stately prelude, the melody winding through the smoky air like a thread of gold.

 Beatrice sat near the foot of the table, a plain island in a sea of silk-clad women and whispered judgments.
 She found herself straining to listen, even as her stomach tightened with nerves.
 The array of knives and spoons was bewildering.
-Trying to remember her lessons, she reached for the wrong one—a fish knife for the meat course—and a titter ran down the table.
+Trying to remember her lessons, she reached for the wrong one—a  knife for the meat course—and a titter ran down the table.

 Lady Margaret, from beside her, quietly: “The other one.
 The broader blade, girl.”